epandurski/swaptacular.github.io/overview.md

 1. **Accounting Authorities** manage user account balances.
 They form the backbone of the network.
 2. **Currency Issuers** create currencies and issue money into existence.
-In Swaptacular, they are also called "debtors".
+In Swaptacular, they are also called *debtors*.
 3. **Debtors Agents** are proxies that connect currency issuers to accounting authorities.
+They *may* also act as guarantors to debtors.
 4. **Currency Holders** can make and receive payments.
-In Swaptacular, they are also called "creditors".
+In Swaptacular, they are also called *creditors*.
 5. **Creditors Agents** are proxies that connect currency holders to accounting authorities.
+They *may* also facilitate currency exchanges between creditors.

 <div class="message">
   <img src="/images/swpt_basic_network.svg" alt="Swaptacular Basic Network">